samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ##### Space-efficient gradual typing.
 David Herman, Aaron Tomb, and Cormac Flanagan.
 In Proceedings of the Eighth Symposium on Trends in Functional Programming, TFP 2007, pages 1–18, 2008.
+(See subsequent journal version.)

 ##### Gradual typing for objects.
 Jeremy G. Siek and Walid Taha.